 By making compensation claims, you do not only get a deserved compensation after a successful claim settlement for your losses, pain or trauma, but it is also an opportunity for the health facility to make internal investigations and make improvements so as to prevent a recurrence.

-How To Make A Compensation Claim For Gallbladder Negligence?
+How To Make A Compensation Claim After A Negligent Gallbladder Removal?

 In order to make a successful claim, you should be able to prove the different parts of medical negligence as it applies to your case.
 These are duty, deviation, direct causation and damages.